Masters funding and scholarships

 Additional funding and support

-Funding for UK, EU and international Masters students is also available from a number of other organisations.
-Find out more about scholarships from charities and trusts, and external funding opportunities.
+Funding for UK and international Masters students is also available from several other organisations.
+Find out more about scholarships from charities and trusts and external funding opportunities.

 Postgraduate loans and bursaries

-Many Masters students choose to apply for a government-backed loan part of their funding package.
+Many Masters students apply for a government-backed loan as part of their funding package.
 This is available for UK students on full-time, part-time or distance learning taught or research Masters degree courses.
 Find out more about the government-backed postgraduate loan and how to apply.

 If you are a UK student taking certain health and social care courses, you may be able to get NHS funding.
 Find out more about NHS funding.